parsaeisa/Go_practice/test/readme.md

 	// define restrictions
 }
 ```

+This require has some usefull methods :
+* NoError
+* Equal
+* EqualError
+* JSONEqual

 We have two types of test cases :
 * Success : We expect the result to be something specific .